Northern Ontario: Education

 The region is home to five universities: Lakehead University in Thunder Bay, Laurentian University in Sudbury, Nipissing University in North Bay, Algoma University in Sault Ste.
 Marie, and the Université de Hearst in Hearst, Kapuskasing and Timmins.
 All except Lakehead began as federated schools of Laurentian University, before being rechartered as independent universities at different times.

 The region also has six colleges: Confederation College in Thunder Bay, Sault College in Sault Ste.
 Marie, Northern College in Timmins, Canadore College in North Bay, and the anglophone Cambrian College and francophone Collège Boréal in Sudbury.
 Several of the colleges also have satellite campuses in smaller Northern Ontario communities.

 A large distance education network, Contact North, also operates from Sudbury and Thunder Bay to provide educational services to small and remote Northern Ontario communities.

-In the early 2000s, the provincial government announced funding for the Northern Ontario School of Medicine, which opened in 2005.
-This school, a joint faculty of Laurentian and Lakehead universities, has a special research focus on rural medicine.
+The Northern Ontario School of Medicine opened in 2005.
+Initially a joint faculty of Laurentian and Lakehead universities, it became a standalone university in 2022 dually based in Sudbury and Thunder Bay.
+NOSM has clinical placements throughout Northern Ontario and a special research focus on rural medicine.
 In 2011, Laurentian University was granted a charter to launch the McEwen School of Architecture in Sudbury, and Lakehead University was granted approval to launch the Bora Laskin Faculty of Law in Thunder Bay.
 As with the Northern Ontario School of Medicine, each was the first school of its type ever established in the region, as well as the first new school of its type launched in Ontario since the 1960s.